 - Default Search Form – The default search form settings control the existing, built-in WordPress search form.
 So making changes here changes the behavior of the WordPress search.

 - AJAX Search Form – An AJAX search form displays search results as you type in the form.
 A nice option, but bear in mind that it consumes more website resources than a standard search form.
-An AJAX search may not perform well on a busy site with a limited amount of server memory.

 Let’s take a look at a few edits you can make to the Default Search Form.